Over the Counter vs Prescription Acne Treatments

 - OTC medicine and acne treatments are available at your local drugstore or beauty retailers and can be found in a variety of different formats.
 Acne-fighting cleansers and treatments are typically the most common.

 - Prescription-strength treatments are only available with a doctors prescription.
 Most patients will need to see a dermatologist in order or go through their health care provider to get the right treatment for their skin.
-Luckily, Apostrophe makes it easy to get expert care for your skin from the comfort of your own home.
+Luckily, Apostrophe makes it simple to get access to expert care for your skin from the comfort of your own home.
 No trips to the doctor's office or pharmacy are needed!

 CUSTOM PRESCRIPTION TREATMENT